 Here’s how each European challenger has progressed in their first few months stateside and a sneak peek into their varying go-to-market strategies.

 The German unicorn bank is the only European challenger to have fully launched in the US so far.
-By default then, it’s currently leading the way, beating its European peers by download-figures.
+By default then, it’s currently leading the way, beating its European peers by monthly downloads in September.

 The company has nominated Swiss-born Nicolas Kopp to lead its 70-person strong team.
 He told Sifted that N26 is largely targeting America’s outer-city rural demographic who had been “burned” by credit.